-On Friday January 8th I attended a round table discussion with the NSPCC on the subject of keeping children safe in home education.
+On Friday January 8th 2016 I attended a round table discussion with the NSPCC on the subject of keeping children safe in home education.
 A copy of the invitation can be found here The people who went to the meeting gave an undertaking that they would wait for notes from the NSPCC.
-The first draft went out on January 29th.
-An amended version was circulated on February 16th which has now been seen by quite a few people.
-A compromise has yet to be reached.
-Read more here (April 2016)
+The first draft went out on January 29th 2016.
+An amended version was circulated on February 16th 2016 which has now been seen by quite a few people. [*** Update September 2017 a compromise was never reached and notes were not published. ***] Read more here (April 2016)

 I have collected my social media comments about the NSPCC meeting here (February 2016)